 Sleep paralysis is a condition where you are temporarily paralysed while waking up or falling asleep, meaning you may be unable to move or speak.
 Back in 2011, a review found that 7.6% of the world’s population will experience at least one episode in their lifetime.
 Although this is particularly frightening, it’s not harmful to your health.

 Although we’ve briefly looked at the definition, it’s important to understand the science behind it.
 Overnight, our brain goes through several different sleep cycles, all important stages of sleep in order for the brain to rest, recover and prepare for the next day.
 One of these stages is REM sleep, otherwise known as Rapid Eye Movement sleep or deep sleep.
 During this phase, our brains send our bodies into complete paralysis in order to rest.
 That’s why this condition is often referred to as The Demon of the Bedroom.

 However, things can go wrong when we are in the deep sleep stage.
 During this period of paralysis, you can wake up, whilst still being stuck in REM sleep.
 This means that you can see your surroundings but are completely unable to move a muscle.
 The person experiencing sleep paralysis may or may not hallucinate whilst ‘stuck’ in their own bodies due to the terrifying nature of the experience.

-These hallucinations are what have led sleep paralysis to be such a terrifying prospect.
 Describing the sleep disorder, Dr Michael Breus says: ‘Most patients say the same thing to describe sleep paralysis: that it feels like you woke up dead.
 You know that your mind is awake and your body is not — so you’re trapped, essentially’.

 Sleep paralysis symptoms